-- Febrile illness (fever > 37.8°C) and a clinical suspicion of scrub typhus, presenting to the department of Medicine and Pediatrics. - 2.
-Given written informed consent to participate in the study, either by themselves or by parents/guardians (for pediatric age group).
+- Febrile illness (fever > 37.8°C) of any duration and a clinical suspicion of scrub typhus, presenting to the department of Medicine and Pediatrics. - Given written informed consent to participate in the study, either by themselves or by parents/guardians (for pediatric age group).